 While the Amazon Echo is a 9” tall, 3” round black cylinder, the Google Home device is a bit shapelier.
 It is 5 ½” tall, shaped like a room freshener about 4” round at the bottom and 3” around at the slanted top.
 It has a two-tone look.
 My review unit has a white top and gray fabric base.
 The bottom half screws on so you can remove it and replace it with alternative bottoms that have different colors and textures.

-The Google Home sells for $129 so it is cheaper than the $179 for the Amazon Echo.
+The Google Home sells so it is cheaper than the Amazon Echo.
 Both have similar features.
 To communicate with Google Home, you simply say “Hey Google” or “OK Google”.
 Four small circular colored lights on the slanted top show you that Google is listening.
 Like Alexa, the voice of the Echo, Google can give you news, check your daily schedule, play games, tell corny jokes, play music, answer questions, and control home devices.
 Both have female voices that are slightly different, but similar in diction and vocal quality.

 Set up is simple.
 Just plug it in, install the new Google Home app on your phone or tablet, and connect to your home Wi-Fi.
 Unfortunately this Google app was difficult to navigate on an iPhone.
 It was, however, well laid out and much easier to use on a Pixel or other Android phone.